-September is Realtor Safety Month, so the Las Cruces Police Department is providing safety tips for realtors and those who work alone in places that are frequented by unknown individuals.
+September is Realtor Safety Month, so the Las Cruces Police Department is providing safety tips for realtors and those who work alone in places that may be frequented by unknown individuals.

 - Use common sense when utilizing social media.
 Refrain from posting personal or identifiable information you would not want a stranger to know or see.

-- Ensure you have cellphone service at the property or space you’re showing, and always have your phone and keys with you when showing.
+- Ensure you have cellphone service at the property or space you are showing.

 - Avoid draining your cell phone battery if using the device for ambient noise or as a link for a Bluetooth speaker.

-- Leave your purse and other valuables – including expensive jewelry and watches – at home or properly secured in a vehicle.
+- Leave your purse and other valuables – including expensive jewelry and watches – at home or properly secured (in a trunk or out of sight) in a vehicle.

 - If possible, do not show homes or spaces alone.
-Take a spouse or trusted friend when meeting with unknown individuals.
+Take a business partner, spouse or trusted friend when meeting with unknown individuals.

 - Let a coworker or trusted friend know your schedule and where you will be.
-If you haven’t returned home on time, they should check in and verify your safety.
+If you have not returned on time, they should check in and verify your safety.

-- Be friendly, but not personal.
-Avoid disclosing personal details such as work schedules, home addresses, work schedules, client timelines and living arrangements, etc.
+- Be friendly, but not too personal.
+Avoid disclosing personal details such as work schedules, home addresses, client timelines, living arrangements, etc.

-- Ensure personal and financial information is not easily attainable.
-Have clients secure keys, mail, bills, checkbooks, electronics, etc. before the property is shown.
+- Ensure that client’s personal and financial information is not easily attainable.
+Have clients secure keys, mail, bills, checkbooks, electronics, etc. before showing their property.